HMS Baralong: Baralong incidents

 When Baralong closed on Nicosian she lowered her US flag, raised her White Ensign, exposed her concealed guns and opened fire on U-27.
-Baralong's crew then opened fire with small arms, killing the German crew as they escaped the U-boat or tried to climb aboard Nicosian.
-Baralong then put a boarding party aboard Nicosian, where they pursued and killed U-27s boarding party.
+As the submarine sunk, Baralong's crew then opened fire with small arms, killing the German crew as they escaped the U-boat or tried to climb aboard Nicosian.
+Baralong then put a boarding party aboard Nicosian, where they pursued and killed the members of the crew that got aboard.
+All of U-27's crew perished.

-Nicosian's complement included neutral US citizens, most of whom were muleteeers looking after the mules that formed part of her cargo.
+Nicosian's complement included neutral US citizens, most of whom were muleteers looking after the mules that formed part of her cargo.
 When they returned to the USA that October, they revealed the circumstances in which Baralong's crew had killed the German submariners.
 The German Chancellor, Theobald von Bethmann Hollweg, condemned the killings.